Home

 “Guilty as charged,” commented Shawn as we left.
 By evening, we realized just how guilty: he came down with a raging case of turista that got him up nearly every hour for most of the night.
 Contaminated bottled water seemed the mostly like cause.

 The next morning, worried about how he could survive the five-hour bus trip back to Arequipa that afternoon, I set a goal to find something to stop him up – literally.
-First, I expanded my earlier vendor dialogue so I could explain to a pharmacist what had happened, what Shawn’s symptoms were, and what we needed.
+First, I expanded my earlier vendor dialogue so I could explain to a pharmacist what had happened, what Shawn's symptoms were, and what we needed.
 Finding a pharmacist was easy: he worked in a tiny office behind a Dutch door on the plaza.
-I told him my story.
+I told him my story--more practice to help my second language learning.
 He got it immediately and sold me some jarabe for diarrhea, assuring me the medicinal syrup would work much faster than the Immodium pills I had given Shawn earlier.

-From there, I went to our favorite coffee shop to get sandwiches for the afternoon’s bus ride.
+From there, I went to our favorite coffee shop to get sandwiches for the afternoon's bus ride.
 In the spirit of Walkabout Language LearningTM – while the proprietor, our new friend Amanda, made sandwiches behind the counter – I shared a newly expanded contaminated-bottled-water plus angry-vendor-and-pharmacist story, and Amanda insisted on fixing Shawn a chicken broth.
 (She had taken a motherly liking to him on previous visits.)
-Yes, the joy of learning a foreign language is about much more than memorizing words!
+Yes, joy came from my efforts to learn a foreign language.
+It is about much more than memorizing words!

 Luckily, the guide gave us the entire back row of the van, where Shawn fell asleep at once.
 The jarabe did its work.
 We didn’t have to stop at all.

-And although I would rather not have this kind of help in my language learning, I did feel a certain amount of satisfaction when I realized I really have begun to develop facility needed to deal with some urgent needs.
+And although I would rather not have this kind of help to learn a foreign language, I did feel a certain amount of satisfaction when I realized I really have begun to develop facility needed to deal with some urgent needs.

 –Posted by Ann, November 7